Love-Pray-Exhale-Project/Love-Pray-Exhale-Project-API/README.md

 ---
 The first step in this trio is love.
 Love for oneself, for others, and for the world.
 Practicing self-love and self-care is essential for our physical, emotional, and mental well-being.
 It involves accepting ourselves with all our flaws and strengths, treating ourselves with kindness and compassion, and setting healthy boundaries.

-## Prayer 🙏🏾 🤲🏾 🧘🏾‍♀️ <!--could pick between these or keep them all for inclusion-->
+## Pray 🙏🏾 🤲🏾 🧘🏾‍♀️ <!--could pick between these or keep them all for inclusion-->
 ---
 Prayer is a way to connect with something greater than ourselves, whether it be a higher power, the universe, or simply our inner selves.
 It allows us to express gratitude, seek guidance, and find peace and solace in times of stress or uncertainty.